Brevon10/credit-card-fraud-detection-model-for-aws-/README.md

 1. Download Dataset
 Download a ~150MB fraud detection dataset from Kaggle and upload it to an S3 bucket.

-bash
-Copy
-Edit
 # Sample command to upload dataset
 aws s3 cp fraud_dataset.csv s3://your-bucket-name/datasets/

 2. Create S3 Bucket
-bash
-Copy
-Edit
 aws s3 mb s3://your-bucket-name

-3. Train Model on SageMaker
+4. Train Model on SageMaker
 You can:

 Use SageMaker Canvas or Studio for prebuilt models